-It is the policy of MD Anderson that the institution is in compliance with respect to agency guidelines as they relate to trainee promotion.
+It is the policy of MD Anderson that the institution follows respect to agency guidelines as they relate to trainee promotion.
 Additionally, the institution must create a formalized mechanism to monitor and ensure that the training programs establish and implement formal written criteria and processes for trainee promotion.
 The training programs written criteria and process for trainee promotion is included in the program-specific trainee handbook and is distributed at the onset of the trainee's appointment.